microsoft/maro/docs/source/scenarios/vm_scheduling.rst

     maro data build --meta ~/.maro/data/vm_scheduling/meta/vmtable.yml  --file ~/.maro/data/vm_scheduling/.build/azure.2019.10k/vmtable.bin --output $PWD/vmtable.bin

-After building the files.
-Specify the direct path in the config.yml under the topologies directories.
+After building the binary files.
+Specify the direct path of ``VM_TABLE`` and ``CPU_READINGS`` in the config.yml under the topologies directories.
+Then you can use your own dataset to run the simulation.

 Environment Interface
 ^^^^^^^^^^^^^^^^^^^^^^